-10. This is your estimated energy costs for the next 12 months.
-It assumes you do not change or renew your energy tariff over this 12 month period which may include charges based on our So Out of Contract, variable tariff.
+10. This is your estimated energy cost for the next 12 months.
+It assumes you do not change or renew your energy tariff over this 12 month period which may include charges based on our So Flex, variable tariff.
 The forecast usage is based on information held by the energy industry about your property (shown on point 15).
 Your actual energy cost will depend on your usage.
 For more information about this and how it's calculated see: Estimated Annual Cost.

 Please note, for statements that have been revised, we only show the most up to date version of each statement for each billing period on your online account.

-12. This is your supply number or S-Number, it is a unique 21-digit reference used to identify your electricity supply point.
+12. You can find here your supply number or S-Number, which is a unique 21-digit reference used to identify your electricity supply point.
 The bottom 13-digits is known as your MPAN (Meter Point Administration Number).

 13. This section shows your supply address (this may be different to your billing address if this is not your primary residence), along with your tariff name and the exact period you have been charged in this statement.

-14. This is your M-Number or MPRN (Meter Point Reference Number).
-It is a unique reference used to identify your gas supply point and can be between 6 and 10 digits long.
+14. Reference to your M-Number or MPRN (Meter Point Reference Number).
+This is a unique reference used to identify your gas supply point and can be between 6 and 10 digits long.

-15. This is your estimated annual energy usage provided to us by the energy industry.
-It is based on your meter readings.
+15. Your estimated annual energy usage provided to us by the energy industry is based on your meter readings.
 The more readings you give, the more accurate this will be.
 See How am I charged for my energy for more information.